DGP-LVM: Derivative Gaussian process latent variable models: Discussion

 \section{Discussion}

-Motivated by a real-world problem in the area of single-cell biology, we developed a general statistical modeling framework based on derivative Gaussian processes.
+Motivated by a real-world problem in the area of single-cell biology, we developed a class of derivative Gaussian process latent variable models, DGP-LVMs.
 In the real-world case, we aim at estimating the latent ordering of cells from RNA gene expression levels and its corresponding time derivative RNA velocity.
-For this purpose, we developed DGP-LVM, a derivative GP latent variable model that includes derivative information in a multi-output probabilistic framework while accounting for significant scale differences between the outputs and their derivatives.
-Moreover, it allows the parameters of the model to learn varying information from multiple outputs, which is important in case of scRNA sequencing data where the outputs are different genes, thus accounting for gene-specific information.
-The model also accounts for between-output correlations since the genes are known to interact with each other.
-In our extensive simulation studies, we provide clear evidence for the importance of our proposed covariance function modifications.
+For this purpose, DGP-LVMs not only account for scale differences between the outputs and their derivatives, but also learn from multiple, potentially correlated outputs.
+The latter is highly important for scRNA sequencing data where the latent cell ordering is informed by many genes, each forming their own output coupled with derivative information.

+In our simulation studies, we extensively validate DGP-LVMs demonstrating strong improvements in estimation accuracy of the latent variables by including derivative information.
+Our results also clearly show the importance of our proposed covariance function modifications.
 While we specifically focused on modifying the SE and Matern class of covariance functions, our framework is generally applicable for any choice of covariance function that is twice differentiable.